stacks-network/gaia/README.md

 # Future Design Goals

+## Dependency on DNS

+The gaia specification requires that a gaia hub return a URL that a user's client will be able to fetch.
+In practice, most gaia hubs will use URLs with DNS entries for hostnames (though URLs with IP addresses would work as well).
+However, even though the spec uses URLs, that doesn't necessarily make an opinionated claim on underlying mechanisms for that URL.
+If a browser supported new URL schemes which enabled lookups without traditional DNS (for example, with the Blockstack Name System instead), then gaia hubs could return URLs implementing that scheme.
+As the Blockstack ecosystem develops and supports these kinds of features, we expect users would deploy gaia hubs that would take advantage.

 ## Extensibly limiting membership sets

 Some service providers may wish to provide hub services to a limited set of